Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 April 2026 05.47.28 UTC
+- WIB: Rabu, 1 April 2026 06.45.27 UTC
-- WITA: Rabu, 1 April 2026 06.47.28 UTC
+- WITA: Rabu, 1 April 2026 07.45.27 UTC
-- WIT: Rabu, 1 April 2026 07.47.28 UTC
+- WIT: Rabu, 1 April 2026 08.45.27 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational